 As with the previous tiny house plan, we see a lot of rounded corners in the interior rendering.
 Remember, you don’t have to round up the shelves but it would be a nice idea to round corners of the console table or other protruding furniture pieces.
 They tend to hurt tiny homeowners from time to time…

-One important thing about living in the shipping container tiny house that needs to be investigated.
+One important thing about living in the shipping container house that needs to be investigated.
 We all have heard about the Faraday cage.
 Shipping containers made out of solid metal act pretty close to Faraday cage shielding the inside from all electromagnetic fields.

 What does it mean to you?